lucyber/cyberguide/README.md

 For simple changes, those with write access to the repository can make changes to the files directly on github.
 When a change is commited to the master branch, the CI/CD pipeline with Github Actions kicks off, generates the site with Hugo and deploys the result.
-If you're curious, that workflow file is located at `.github/workflows/main.yml`
+If you're curious, that workflow file is located at `.github/workflows/github-pages-hugo.yml`

-For local development, you will need [NodeJS](nodejs.org), and [Hugo](gohugo.io) installed.
+For local development, you will need [Hugo](gohugo.io) installed.
 Simple clone the repository make your changes, and commit them.
-You will need to build the theme assets for the first time.
-After that you can use hugo's local dev server with live reloading to see changes as you make them.

 **Example:**

 ```
-git clone git@github.com:lucyber/cyberguide.git
+git clone --recursive git@github.com:lucyber/cyberguide.git
-cd cyberguide/themes/geekdoc
-npm install
-gulp default
-cd ../..
+cd cyberguide
 hugo server -D
 ```